About Kentucky Governor's Scholars Program

 The Governor’s Scholars Program is a summer residential program for outstanding high school students in Kentucky who are rising seniors.
 The Program originated in 1983 as a result of Kentucky leaders’ concern that the state’s “best and brightest” were leaving the Commonwealth to pursue educational and career opportunities elsewhere without fully understanding the potential of their talents at home.
 Students who are selected attend the Program without charge.
 In the spirit of partnership, the Office of the Governor, the Kentucky State Legislature, and private enterprise come together to provide the financial support for the Program.

 The Program’s mission is to enhance Kentucky’s next generation of civic and economic leaders.
 The first class numbered 230 and was housed on one college campus.
 Since then, the Program has enjoyed excellent support and grown to over 1,000 students on three campuses.

 Host campuses are determined competitively every three years.
-The 2013 session are to be hosted by Bellarmine University in Louisville, Morehead State University in Morehead, and Murray State University in Murray.
+The 2016-2018 session cycle will be hosted by Morehead State University in Morehead, and Murray State University in Murray, and Northern Kentucky University in Highland Heights.
 The core curriculum for these summer sessions is threefold: